 In the area around the camp, you will find a number of great surf spots.
 Always looking for the best conditions, we shuttle you every day to the spot that works best!
 From Maderas down to Playa Remanso, Playa Hermosa, Tamarindo, El Yankee and even Playa Escameca, offering you affordable surf lessons with our experienced and patient local surf instructors.
 For those who would like to experience the famous breaks in the north such as Playa Manzanillo, Colorado, Panga Drops and Santana, we offer boat trips on demand.

 A big reason why Nicaragua is becoming a top destination among surfers is that of the weather conditions and the consistency of waves.
-The area experiences 340 days of offshore winds, making it surfable every day of the year!
+The area experiences over 330 days of offshore winds, making it surfable every day of the year!
 So what are you waiting for?
 Book your surf holiday in Nicaragua and experience this new surfers paradise with us at Rapture Surfcamps!

 Surfcamp in Nicaragua – the Ultimate Surfing Destination